SuperOffice/SDK-Doc/Customer.Service.Support/SOAP/Port Customer/faqgetCategory.md

 * faqSubCategories  - All subcategories.
 Every structure contains the following fields:

-o   id         - The category ID
+  * id         - The category ID

-o   name    - The category name
+  * name    - The category name

-o   description      - The description of this category
+  * description      - The description of this category

 * faqEntries        - All FAQ entries in this category.
 See **faq\_findEntries()** for a description of the fields.

 * faqParents                   -     The parents listed in a top/down matter: topCategory, notSoTopCategory, ... thisCategory

-o   id         - The category id of the category
+  * id         - The category id of the category

-o   name    - The name of the category
+  * name    - The name of the category

 * faqGroups       - The groups contained in this category.
 Every group contains the following information:

-o   description               - The description of the group
+  * description               - The description of the group

-o   id                              - The group ID of this group.
+  * id                              - The group ID of this group.
 Used in **faq\_getGroupEntries()**.

-o   entries                       - The FAQ entries in this group.
+  * entries                       - The FAQ entries in this group.
 Each entry contains the following information:

 * id                        - The FAQ entry id